ibm-cloud-docs/dns-svcs/resolver-config.md

 {:DomainName: data-hd-keyref="DomainName"}

-# Updating the DNS resolver for different OSs
+# Updating the DNS resolver for your VSI
 {: #updating-dns-resolver}

 This document is intended as general guidance only.
 Refer to your operating system's documentation for full details.
 {:important}

-[Generation 1](#updating-dns-resolver-vpcgen1) and [generation 2](#updating-dns-resolver-vpcgen2) VPC virtual server instances have different networking configurations.
+[Generation 1](#updating-dns-resolver-vpcgen1) and [generation 2](#updating-dns-resolver-vpcgen2) VPC virtual server instances (VSI) have different networking configurations.
 Refer to the appropriate section for your use case.
 {:shortdesc}

 Always take backups of your original configuration file before performing any of the following operations.